pujolitoo/vgui-boilerplate/README.md

 ## Building

-The application must be compiled on Visual Studio 2013 toolset and targetting x86.
+The application must be compiled on Visual Studio 2013 toolset and targetting x86, otherwise it won't work.

 ```
 mkdir build